Advanced Patterns & JS Interop#

 Creating a WebSocket#

-glob _ws: Any = None;
+glob _ws: any = None;

 def connectWebSocket(url: str) -> None {

-_ws = Reflect.construct(WebSocket, [url]);
+_ws = new(WebSocket, url);

 _ws.onopen = lambda {